Last Updated: February 10, 2025

 Mercury Records and Return to Chess

 In the 1980s, Berry continued traveling solo, performing with local bands at each of his various stops.
 In 1987, he was accused of assaulting a woman at Gramercy Park Hotel in New York; pleading guilty to a lesser charge, he ended up paying a small fine.
-Later, in 1990, Berry was sued by a number of women who claimed he was surveilling them with a restroom video camera.
+Later, in 1990, Chuck was sued by a number of women who claimed he was surveilling them with a restroom video camera.
 He went with a class action settlement out of court.
 A reported police raid of his home found salacious videotapes of women and a girl, as well as 62 grams of marijuana.
-Charges of child abuse were dropped, but Berry pled guilty to the drug possession, and was handed a six-month suspended sentence with two years of probation.
+Charges of child abuse were dropped, but Berry pled guilty to drug possession and was handed a six-month suspended sentence with two years of probation.

 From 1996 to 2014, Berry could be seen regularly performing each month at Blueberry Hill, a restaurant and bar in St. Louis.
 During this time, he also did a tour of Europe.
-On his 90th birthday, in October of 2016, Berry announced the upcoming release of "Chuck," his first studio album since 1979.
+On his 90th birthday, in October 2016, Berry announced the upcoming release of "Chuck," his first studio album since 1979.
 The album included his children Ingrid and Charles Jr. on harmonica and guitar.

 Personal Life

-On March 18, 2017, Berry was discovered unresponsive near his Wentzville home.
+On March 18, 2017, Chuck was discovered unresponsive near his Wentzville home.
 The next month, a funeral was held in St. Louis at The Pageant, a music club where he used to frequently perform.
 A private service followed, honoring Berry's life and career.
 Guests included KISS's Gene Simmons, as well as 300 members of the public.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.